image_banner

 Vomiting and Hairballs - The Ultimate Cat Guide

-Most indoor cats spend 60% of their day grooming themselves or their friends, grooming keeps them clean, soothes them, calms them and cools them (through evaporation) when the temperatures rise.
-All this grooming is what causes the dreaded hairballs which can cause vomiting.... those painful looking, gut wrenching vomit spells....poor fur babies!
+Most indoor cats spend 60% of their day grooming themselves or their friends, which leads to the formation of cat hairballs.
+These hairballs form in the cat's stomach from dead hair that is ingested during grooming.
+Grooming keeps them clean, soothes them, calms them, and cools them (through evaporation) when the temperatures rise.
+All this grooming is what causes the dreaded hairballs which can cause vomiting…. those painful looking, gut-wrenching vomit spells….poor fur babies!

 Cat licking paws